barryclark/jekyll-now/_posts/lgl-guide.md

  ```
 Key points for formatting the input .ncol
 * Each line must be unique
-* Verteces cannot connect to themself
+* A vertex cannot connect to itself
-* If one line is B A, there cannot also be a line A B
+* If a line is B-A, there cannot also be a line A-B
+* There can't be blank lines
-* There can be no blanks in any column
+* There can't be blanks in any column
-* There can be no blank lines
+* No header line

 ```
 vertex1 vertex2
 vertex1 vertex2 # Will cause error
 vertex1 vertex1 # Will cause error
 vertex2 vertex1 # Will cause error
+                # Will cause error
 vertex3         # Will cause error
-                # Will cause error

 ```